sumsjp/Quantified-Strategies/TRADING STRATEGIES Backtested - Shorts.md

 [[Youtube]](https://www.youtube.com/watch?v=4DqERQgdtHQ&list=PLHFlSdhbIZ6SuK0pQdrJzhoFuUb-efjGq)

-The trading strategy capitalizes on the historical tendency of markets to experience abnormal positive returns around Valentine's Day (February 14th).
-Here’s a concise summary:
+### Summary of Main Points from the Article

+#### Themes
+- Valentine's Day rally: markets show abnormal positive returns around February 14th.
+- Equity curve in S&P 500 since 1960 shows an upward slope during this period.

+#### Trading Products
+- S&P 500 index.

+#### Strategy Details
-1. **Entry Signal**: Enter long positions in February when the calendar day is the 10th or later.
+- **Entry Rules**: Go long (buy) at the close when the calendar day is February 10th or higher.
-2. **Exit Signal**: Exit the trade at the close on February 14th, or the first trading day after if February 14th is not a trading day.
+- **Exit Rules**: Sell at the close when the calendar day is February 14th or the first trading day after if February 14th is a non-trading day.
-3. **Performance**: The strategy has shown an average gain of approximately 0.35% per trade over about three trading days, with an upward equity curve in the S&P 500 since 1960.

-This approach leverages the Valentine's Day rally phenomenon to capture potential market gains during this period.
+#### Backtest Performance
+- Average gain per trade: +0.35% over about three trading days.

+#### Conclusions
+- The Valentine's Day rally, as per the trading rules mentioned, appears to hold true based on historical data in the S&P 500.
+- **Note**: While the article suggests a potential pattern, readers are advised to consider additional factors and perform their own analysis before implementing any strategy.
 </details>

 <details>